heincrous/EEG2Video_my_version/README.md

 <br/>

 ## 📣 News
-- April.
-24 2025.
+- Apr.
+24, 2025.
 We are excited to release the new version of **EEG2Video**.
 - Dec.
 14, 2024.
 Our SEED-DV Dataset release.
 - Dec.
 13, 2024.
 EEG2Video code release.
 - Nov.
 25, 2024.
 EEG-VP code release.